Parsl/parsl/docs/userguide/configuration/providers/elasticity.rst

         ]
     )

-The animated diagram below illustrates the behavior of this executor.
+The animation below shows how the number of blocks will change with the workflow.
-In the diagram, the tasks are allocated to the first block, until 5 tasks are submitted.
-At this stage, as more than double the available task capacity is used, Parsl provisions a new block for executing the remaining tasks.
+Tasks are allocated to the first block until 5 tasks are submitted, at which point Parsl requests a new block.

 .. image:: img/parsl_parallelism.gif